About the UT System

 The UT System enrolls about 50,000 undergraduate and graduate students statewide, and more than 11,000 students graduate from UT campuses each year with bachelor’s, master’s, doctoral and professional degrees.
 The University has a substantial role in helping the state achieve Gov. Bill Haslam’s “Drive to 55” initiative to increase the number of Tennesseans with at least a two-year degree to 55 percent by 2025.
 UT faculty and staff are working to increase graduation and retention rates, which determine state appropriations approved and funded through the Complete College Tennessee Act (CCTA).
 Enacted in 2010, the CCTA replaced a funding formula that rewarded inputs such as headcount instead of outcomes such as degree progression.

 Research is a critical part of the University’s mission as a land-grant institution.
 UT faculty and students system-wide are involved in research, adding to the body of knowledge in academic disciplines and providing solutions to everyday problems.
 In fiscal 2017, the UT System had a record $481 million in research and sponsored program expenditures.

 The UT System is among fewer than 10 universities across the country with a prestigious management role with a U.S. Department of Energy national laboratory1.
 Through UT-Battelle, the University has managed Oak Ridge National Laboratory (ORNL) for the Department of Energy since 2000, while UT collaboration with Oak Ridge dates back more than 50 years.
 ORNL is the nation’s largest open-science laboratory, with an annual budget of $1.65 billion, and UT is ORNL’s largest research partner, with 214 UT faculty who have joint appointments with the lab.
 UT and ORNL operate four joint institutes on the ORNL campus: heavy ion research (JIHIR), biological sciences (JIBS), neutron sciences (JINS) and computational sciences (JICS).
-The fifth UT-ORNL joint institute, in advanced materials (JIAM), is the first and only such facility in the history of the partnership to be located on UT property—the Cherokee Farm Innovation Campus in Knoxville.
+The fifth UT-ORNL joint institute, in advanced materials (JIAM), is the first and only such facility in the history of the partnership to be located on UT property—the University of Tennessee Research Park at Cherokee Farm.
 Sixteen world-class scientists and researchers have been appointed UT-ORNL Governor’s Chairs since the program began in 2006.